TDStrasser/KookaBlockly-Reference/docs/source/using.rst

 Centre Script
   for centering the KookaBlockly script.
+  Clicking on the Centre icon will centre the script in the Workspace and zoom it to fit the KookaBlockly window.

 Zoom Script
   for changing the size of the KookaBlockly script by zooming in and out.

+  Click on the `+` icon to zoom in and visually enlarge the script.

+  Click on the `-` icon to zoom out and visually shrink the script.

 Trash
   for retrieving blocks that were deleted during the current editing session.

+  Click on the Trash icon to open it and show the blocks that have been deleted in the current editing session.

+  To retrieve a block from the Trash, click on the block and drag it back into the Workspace.

+  When KookaBlockly is closed the contents of the Trash are deleted.

 Scrollbars
   there are horizontal and vertical scrollbars for positioning the KookaBlockly workspace within the window.

+  Click on a scrollbar and drag it up/down or left/right as appropriate to reposition the Workspace in the KookaBlockly window.